adafruit/Adafruit_Mynewt/docs/12_UnitTests.md

    - libs/testutil
 ```

-## Create test folder
+## Create a test folder

-Then you need to create the correct folder structure by adding a `test`
+You then need to create the correct folder structure by adding a `test`
 folder in the `libs/[module_name]/src` folder, for example:

 ```